asperix/vir/README.md

 Made with Python 2.7.1

-A virus i made, where you can easily incoporate det modules.
+A virus i made, where you can easily incoporate new modules.